incllude/PorousMediaGeneration/README.md

 - **Segmentation-Guided Diffusion Model (SGDM)**: DDPM-style diffusion
 - **Discrete Denoising Diffusion (D3PM)**: Discrete state space diffusion

+## Adapting for Different CT Applications

+While the default configuration is optimized for porous media, the framework can be adapted for various CT imaging applications:

+### Medical Imaging
+- **Lung CT**: Adapt segmentation classes for lung tissue, airways, and lesions
+- **Brain CT**: Configure for brain tissue, ventricles, and pathological structures
+- **Abdominal CT**: Modify for organs, vessels, and pathological findings

+### Industrial CT
+- **Material Science**: Adapt for different material phases and defects
+- **Quality Control**: Configure for product inspection and defect detection
+- **Archaeology**: Modify for artifact analysis and preservation studies

+### Customization Steps

+1. **Dataset Preparation**: Prepare your CT data with corresponding segmentation masks
+2. **Configuration Updates**: Modify dataset configurations and characteristic computations
+3. **Model Training**: Train new models on your specific data
+4. **Generation**: Use the trained models for synthetic data generation

-## Porous Media Characteristics
+## Data Characteristics

-The framework computes and utilizes the following porous media properties:
+The framework computes and utilizes various data properties depending on the application:

-- **Porosity**: Volume fraction of pore space
-- **Specific Surface Area**: Surface area per unit volume of solid material
+- **For Porous Media**: Porosity, specific surface area
+- **For Medical Imaging**: Tissue volumes, lesion characteristics
+- **For Industrial CT**: Material phase fractions, defect statistics

-These characteristics enable conditional generation of porous structures with desired properties.
+These characteristics enable conditional generation of structures with desired properties.

 ## License